-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗖 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.Yes 🗆 No 🗵

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K ( $\S$ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act. (check one)

-Large Accelerated Filer Accelerated filer Non-accelerated Filer Smaller reporting company X
+(Title or Class) Indicate by check mark if the registrant is a well-known seasoned l issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes ndicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes 🗆 No 🗵 Exchange Act of 1934 during her the registrant: (1) has filed all re the preceding 12 months (or for subject to such filing requirements for ch shorter period that the regist Interactive Data File required her the registrant has submitted elected to be submitted and posted pursuar for such shorter period that the regis at to Rule 405 of Regulation S- T (§232.405 of this chapter) during contained herein, and will no closure of delinquent filers pursuant t be contained, to the best of registra Part III of this Form 10-K or any am nt's knowledge, in definitive p roxy or information statements • lefinitions of "large accelerated filer, a non-accelerated filer, or a smalle ler reporting company" in Rule 12b-2 Large Accelerated Filer Accelerated filer Non-accelerated Filer Smaller reporting company X Indicate by check mark what her the registrant is a shell company (as defined in Rule 12h-2 of th ne Act) Ves 🗖 No 🔯

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗖 No 🗵
+Yes L No L

-The aggregate market value of the shares of the voting and non-voting common equity held by non-affiliates computed by reference to the average bid and asked price of such common equity as of June 28, 2013 (the last business day of the Company's most recently completed second fiscal quarter) was \$6,273,223.
+The aggregate market value of the shares of the voting and non-voting common equity held by non-affiliates computed by reference to the average bid and asked price of such common equity as of June 28, 2014 (the last business day of the Company's most recently completed second fiscal quarter) was \$9,714,280.
 For the sole purpose of making this calculation, the term "non-affiliate" has been interpreted to exclude directors, officers and holders of 10% or more of the Company's common stock.

-As of March 4, 2014, the Company had outstanding 4,840,628 shares of Common Stock, \$.01 par value per share, net of treasury shares.
+As of March 4, 2015, the Company had outstanding 4,840,628 shares of Common Stock, \$.01 par value per share, net of treasury shares.